Netflix/falcor/README.md

 --------------------

 Every page can use jekyll's [frontmatter](http://jekyllrb.com/docs/frontmatter/ "Front Matter") system to define a number of fields:
 - **title**: Sets the page title tag.
 Defaults to the value in _config.yml if absent.
+Also has a sitewide prefix that can be customized, also in _config.yml.
 - **description**: Sets the meta description tag.
 Defaults to the value in _config.yml if absent.